Thornton, Ontario

 Thornton is an unincorporated place in Essa Township, Simcoe County, Ontario, Canada.
-It had a population of 986 as of the 2016 Census.
+It had a population of 1,046 as of the 2021 Census.
 It is 74 km north of Toronto.

 History

 The town of Thornton developed during the 1820s, and in 1833 was established as Henrysville (or Henry's Corners) after early settler John Henry, who was the first teacher and then the schoolmaster, and later became the postmaster when an office opened in 1854.
 The name Henrysville caused confusion in the mail system at the time, so the community became Thornton in 1854 after Henry Thornton, who owned a grist mill, saw mill and planning mill.

 Recent history

 Thornton has had two subdivisions built within the hamlet in the last 10 years.
 As of January 2019, there is a new residential subdivision of estate homes currently under development on the west side of Hwy.
 27 (Barrie Street).
-The Thornton Crossing Plaza has also been built with a variety of businesses including the Thornton Post Office and a few private businesses.
+The Thornton Crossing Plaza has also been built with a variety of businesses including the Thornton Post Office and a few private businesses such as Tim Hortons, Petro Canada, The Sushi Chef, The Last Shot Grill, Aura Hair Studio, Farm Credit Canada and Edward Jones Financial Advisor.